bump-sh/docs/src/_help/doc-beta.md

   }
 ```

-The documentation displays a "Beta" flag on the components:
+The documentation displays a “Beta” flag on the components:

 ![doc-beta.png](/images/help/doc-beta.png)